 Kaminokuni ›› One of Hokkaido’s oldest Japanese settlements, kaminokuni has a few Medieval Age buildings and heritages scattered along Route 228.

-Oshima-Tobetsu is home to Japan’s Trappist Convent on the scenic hills overlooking the Tsugaru Strait.
+Halfway between Hakodate and Kikonai, Oshima-Tobetsu (渡島当別) is home to Japan’s Trappist Convent on the scenic hills overlooking the Tsugaru Strait.
 It is not open to the public, but Tobetsu Church is open on every Sunday (mass from 8.45am).

-TRAVEL BY BUS ›› Hakodate Bus 410, 411 and 510 stops at Tobetsu Trappist-iriguchi (当別トラピスト入口) about 1km east of the convent on Route 228.
-Oshima-Tobetsu Station on the South Hokkaido Railway is halfway between Hakodate and Kikonai.
+Hakodate Bus 410, 411 and 510 stops at Tobetsu Trappist-iriguchi (当別トラピスト入口) about 1km east of the convent on Route 228.
+Also it is walkable from Oshima-Tobetsu Station on the South Hokkaido Railway.

 Kaminokuni is said that Hokkaido’s first Japanese settlement dates back to the late 12th-century.
 Takeda Nobuhiro, the first lord of the Matsumae clan, ruled here as a trading post in the 15th and 16th centuries.

 The small capital of Hiyama Region on the west coast of the Oshima Peninsula, Esashi was Hokkaido’s main trading center from 17th- to 19th-century, when Japanese marchants brought herring and woods.
-Today the town keeps the wooden houses, shrines and traditional culture.
-Esashi is also the jump-on and off point for ferries to Okushiri-to.
+It is also the jump-on and off point for ferries to Okushiri-to.

-CONNECTIONS ›› Nakauta-cho (中歌町), in front of the Esashi Oiwake Hall, is the main bus stop of Central Esashi.
-If you take the bus from Kaminokuni or Haraguchi, change buses at Esashi Terminal.
+Nakauta-cho (中歌町), in front of the Esashi Oiwake Hall, is the main bus stop of Central Esashi.
+If you take the bus from Kaminokuni or Haraguchi, change buses at Esashi Terminal (江差ターミナル).
 From Nakauta-cho, infrequent buses run to Hakodate, Yakumo and Taisei.